broadinstitute/warp/pipelines/cemba/cemba_methylcseq/README.md

 ## Introduction to the CEMBA Workflow

 CEMBA is a pipeline developed by the Data Coordination Platform (DCP) of the [Human Cell Atlas (HCA) Project](https://data.humancellatlas.org/) that supports processing of multiplexed single-nuclei bisulfite sequencing data.
-It is an alignment and methylated base calling pipeline that trims adaptors, attaches cell barcodes, aligns reads to the genome, filters reads based on quality and creates a methylated VCF.
+It is an alignment and methylated base calling pipeline that trims adaptors, attaches cell barcodes, aligns reads to the genome, filters reads based on quality and creates a VCF with methylation-site coverage.

 **Interested in using the pipeline for your publication?
 See the [“CEMBA publication methods”](CEMBA.methods.md) for a generic "methods" style description of the pipeline.**